Why I Don’t Like Free Stuff

 While this rule was established from personal experience, the professional applications are endless.
-How many times have you seen a bad website or social campaign and the person told you that their son/niece/neighbor….“helped.”
+How many times have you seen the terrible results of a son/niece/neighbor….“helping” a small business?

 If you’ve ever been in either of these situations, you may know first-hand that free does not equal fun.

-Now I don’t want to diminish the power of your network, because I have to say that some of the best legal advice I’ve ever gotten has been paid for in wine and cupcakes.
+Now I don’t want to diminish the power of your network, as some of the best legal advice I’ve ever gotten has been paid for in wine and cupcakes.
 But as a whole I am writing this post as an ode to the professional.

 3 Reasons Why It’s Worth Hiring a Professional

 1. When you actually go through the process of hiring someone, you have the opportunity to research them.
 Find out if you actually like their style and what their professional reputation is.
-If you don’t think this is important, imagine letting and Joe down the street run your marketing campaign.
+If you don’t think this is important, imagine letting the guy down the street run your marketing campaign.
 It sounds frightening and it is, but that’s essentially what you’re doing when you go with the free option.
-You are taking what you can get and the results may not work out in your favor.
+When you take what you can get, the results may not work out in your favor.